T1GG3Y/wklyapp/docs/IMAGE_GUIDELINES.md

-# Image Guidelines for FinanceFlow
+# Image Guidelines for WKLY

-This document outlines the key images and icons used in the FinanceFlow application.
+This document outlines the key images and icons used in the WKLY application.
 You can use this as a checklist to create or source your own assets to replace the current placeholders.

 ## 1. Favicon